industrial-edge/machine-monitor-getting-started/docs/Installation.md

 ### Configure the adapter

+Click on the icon `"Settings"` on the left side bar.
+The open the databus settings and enter the user name and password of user created in Databus Configurator
 Click the icon "Adapters" on the left bar.
 The IIH Essentials provides users with the ability to collect data from the different connectors.
 In this example, the S7-connector is used for the data collection.

 To connect to an adapter choose the adapter you want to use.
 Click the edit icon on the right side of the SIMATIC S7 Connector option to open the adapter configuration.
 The Broker URL should be prefilled with `"tcp://ie-databus:1883"`.
 Add the missing entries for username and password (again "edge"/"edge").
 Set the status to 'Active' and save your configuration.